joshosbrn/tiny-chime/README.md

 ## tinychime 🎹
-As an iOS user, I would like to record audio & sync it to Dropbox automatically.
+**Problem Statement:** As an iOS user, I would like to record audio & sync it to Dropbox automatically.

 ### Approach
 With the exception of a few online courses, I'm just about starting cold with Swift & iOS development in general.
 This is the beginnings of my final project for the February 2016 iOS development course at General Asembly in Washington, DC.
 I'm hoping to get going now and learn as I go.
 I'm keeping a project backlog where I'll write stories to accomplish specific features in my app or things I want to learn.